nottinghamtec/Main-Website/content/services.md

 To complement our Nexo PA, we have invested in a d&b T-10 Line Array system, which can also be used in a point source configuration.
 This allows us greater flexibility than ever before in getting the perfect configuration for every event, in every venue.

-Ranging from 30kg to over 100, our amplifier stock is perfectly suited to our PA stock, many featuring in-house tweaks coupled with custom cabling to allow for every circumstance.
+Our amplifier stock is perfectly suited to our PA stock, many featuring in-house tweaks coupled with custom cabling to allow for every circumstance.
 TEC can meet any requirements in terms of noise, speaker arrangement and power availability.

 When receiving a sound package from TEC, the charge for the amplifiers are included with the speakers themselves as a combined cost.